prashantdomadiya/DeformationTransferToolBlender/README.md

 # Future improvement
 It will be improvised soon for non-identical source and traget meshes (have different resolutions) ....

+# OS
+I create two versions "DeformationTransferUsingVGPI_Windows" for Windows and "DeformationTransferUsingVGPI" for Ububtu.
+The Windows version is a bit slow.

 # Dependency
 You must install following libreries for Python 3,
 1) Numpy